About

 • ¼ teaspoon ground coriander

-• 1/2 teaspoon salt, to taste
+• ½ teaspoon Kosher salt, to taste

 • 1 large red bell pepper, julienne cut

-• 1 small bunch, lacinato kale, chopped (about 1 ½ cups
+• 1 small bunch lacinato kale, chopped (about 1 ½ cups)

-• 1 (14 ounce) can chickpeas
+• 1 (14 ounce) can chickpeas, drained and rinsed

 For Serving and Garnish

-• rice, quinoa or cauliflower rice
+• rice, or quinoa or cauliflower rice

 • cilantro